One Day Isang Araw

 One Day Isang Araw is a 2013 Philippine television drama fantasy anthology series broadcast by GMA Network.
 Created and developed by Senedy Que, it stars Jillian Ward, Milkcah Wynne Nacion, Joshua Uy and Marc Justine Alvarez.
 It premiered on June 15, 2013 on the network's Sabado Star Power sa Gabi line up.
-The series concluded on November 16, 2013 with a total of 23 episodes.
+The series concluded on November 16, 2013, with a total of 23 episodes.

 The series is streaming online on YouTube.

 Premise

-Daisy, Uno, Isang and Sunny are friends brought together by a common passion for curiosity.
-A tree house is their favorite hangout where they meet up every week for their storytelling sessions.
-They share stories of heartfelt situations and endearing characters they get to interact with.
+Daisy, Uno, Isang and Sunny are friends.
+A tree house is their hangout where they meet up every week for storytelling sessions.
+They share stories of situations and characters they interact with.